 1. Eat a More Balanced Diet

-This first of the hearing health new year resolutions might be one you already have in mind for yourself.
-Eating well can have many benefits for your overall health, including your hearing health.
-For instance, consistent consumption of vitamin D and Omega-3 fatty acids (often found in seafood) could help protect against hearing loss.
-A study from 2007 also suggests magnesium can help reduce damage from noise trauma, especially when included with vitamins A, C, and E. Magnesium rich foods include avocados, dark chocolate, bananas, black beans, nuts, whole grains, and leafy greens.
+You may already plan to eat healthier in the coming year, but did you know that a healthy diet can benefit your hearing?
+Increasing your vitamin D intake and eating Omega-3-rich foods like seafood can help protect against hearing loss.
+Studies also show magnesium can help reduce hearing damage from noise trauma, especially when boosted by vitamins A, C, and E. Magnesium-rich foods include avocados, dark chocolate, bananas, black beans, nuts, whole grains, and leafy greens.

-Just remember, a balanced diet is the key.
-Taking too many of any one vitamin or mineral can actually be harmful for your health, especially if you’re on medication.
-Discuss any supplements or major dietary changes with your physician.
+Remember, a balanced diet is the key to good health.
+Taking too much of one particular vitamin or supplement can actually be harmful, especially if you’re on medication.
+Be sure to discuss any supplements you take or dietary changes with your doctor or another medical professional.

 2. Get to Know Your Medications

 Medications are a daily necessity for millions of us, but when it comes to your health, it always pays to educate yourself about what you’re taking.
 According to the American Speech-Language-Hearing Association (ASHA), more than 200 drugs, ranging from over-the-counter (OTC) medications to chemotherapy drugs, are considered ototoxic.
 This means they can damage the ear and cause hearing loss, tinnitus (ringing in the ear), and balance disorders.